lanl/LaGriT/docs/pages/docs/commands/NEGATIVE.md

 to create an **eltset** of the identified elements.

-The **rivara** option uses a rivara refinement method to add nodes on exterior boundary edges until all coupling coefficients are positive or until a maximum number of iterations has been exceeded.
+The **rivara** option uses a rivara refinement method to add nodes on exterior boundary edges until all coupling coefficients are positive or62 until a maximum number of iterations has been exceeded.

 **FORMAT:**